 An EIN or better known as Employer Identification Number is commonly referred to by many people as the social security number your business.
 The importance of having a employer identification number is critical for the development of your business by allowing you to not only esestablish tax records for maintaining your businesses expenses and paying your taxes to the IRS.
-The Ein also ensures that you can separate your personal expenses from that of the business and vice versa.
-Applying for an EIN is now easier than ever!
+The ein also ensures that you can separate your personal expenses from that of the business and vice versa.
+Applying for ein is now easier than ever!

 What Are Some of The Benefits of Having a Employer Identification Number ?